-Pavement smoothness will be in accordance with 401.18 except profilograph requirements will not apply.
+Pavement smoothness will be in accordance with 401.18, except inertial profiler requirements will not apply.
+402.19 Method of Measurement

-HMA mixtures will be measured by the ton of the type specified, in accordance with 109.01(b).
+HMA mixtures will be measured by the ton of the type specified in accordance with 109.01(b).
 The measured quantity will be divided by the MAF to determine the pay quantity.